 Other Price Risk

 The TTC is exposed to fuel price risk arising from fluctuations in fuel costs.
 To manage its exposure to fuel prices, TTC enters into fuel swap contracts with financial institutions (note 7).
-As of December 31, 2015, approximately 86% of 2016's diesel fuel requirement has been hedged using the fuel swap agreements (December 31, 2014 - 86%).

 4. CASH AND CASH EQUIVALENTS